Puerto Rico under hurricane warning as TS Fiona approaches

 HAVANA (AP) — Tropical Storm Fiona was expected to become a hurricane as it neared Puerto Rico on Saturday, threatening to dump up to 20 inches (51 centimeters) of rain as people braced for potential landslides, severe flooding and power outages.

-The storm previously battered various eastern Caribbean islands, with one death reported in the French territory of Guadeloupe.
-Regional prefect Alexandre Rochatte told reporters Saturday that the body was found on the side of a road after floods washed away a home in the capital of Basse-Terre.
-More than 20 other people were rescued amid heavy wind and rain that left 13,000 customers without power.
+The storm already lashed several eastern Caribbean islands, with one death reported in the French territory of Guadeloupe.
+Regional prefect Alexandre Rochatte said the body was found on a roadside after a home washed away in the capital of Basse-Terre.
+More than 20 other people were rescued amid heavy wind and rain that left 13,000 customers without power, with the storm tearing up roads, downing trees and destroying at least one bridge.

-Fiona was located 90 miles (145 kilometers) south-southeast of St. Croix Saturday afternoon with maximum sustained winds of 60 mph (95 kph).
-It was moving west at 8 mph (13 kph) on a path forecast to pass near or over Puerto Rico on Sunday night.
-Fiona was expected to become a hurricane while moving near Puerto Rico.
+Fiona was centered 70 miles (115 kilometers) south of St. Croix late Saturday afternoon, with maximum sustained winds of 60 mph (95 kph).
+It was moving west at 9 mph (15 kph) on a path forecast to pass near or over Puerto Rico on Sunday night.
+Fiona was expected to become a hurricane before reaching Puerto Rico’s southern coast.

-“We are already starting to feel its effects,” said Puerto Rico Gov. Pedro Pierluisi.
+“We are already starting to feel its effects,” Puerto Rico Gov. Pedro Pierluisi said at a news conference in which the lights briefly went out as he spoke, prompting groans and laughs across the island.
 “We should not underestimate this storm.”

+Officials said the heavy rains anticipated would be dangerous because the island’s soil is already saturated.

+“We’re not saying that the winds aren’t dangerous, but we are preparing for a historic event in terms of rain,” said Ernesto Morales, a forecaster with the National Weather Service in San Juan.

-He said the heavy rains anticipated are dangerous because the island’s soil is already saturated.
-Meanwhile, many Puerto Ricans worried about serious power outages since the reconstruction of the island’s power grid razed by Hurricane Maria in 2017 only recently began.
-The grid remains fragile and power outages occur daily, with some 80,000 customers already in the dark on Saturday.
+Many Puerto Ricans worried about serious power outages since the reconstruction of the island’s power grid razed by Hurricane Maria in 2017 only recently began.
+The grid remains fragile and power outages occur daily, with some 37,000 customers already in the dark Saturday.

+Luma, the company that operates the transmission and distribution of power on the island, said it flew in an extra 100 lineworkers ahead of the storm but warned of “significant” outages over the weekend.

-Fiona is expected to swipe past the Dominican Republic on Sunday as a potential hurricane and Haiti and the Turks and Caicos Islands on Monday and Tuesday with the threat of extreme rain.
+Fiona was forecast to swipe past the Dominican Republic on Monday as a potential hurricane and then Haiti and the Turks and Caicos Islands with the threat of extreme rain.

-Forecaster issued a hurricane watch for the U.S. Virgin Islands, as well as the southern coast of the Dominican Republic from Cabo Engaño westward to Cabo Caucedo and for the northern coast from Cabo Engaño westward to Puerto Plata.
+Forecaster posted a hurricane watch for the U.S. Virgin Islands as well as the southern coast of the Dominican Republic from Cabo Engaño westward to Cabo Caucedo and for the northern coast from Cabo Engaño westward to Puerto Plata.

 In Puerto Rico, authorities opened shelters and closed public beaches, casinos, theaters and museums as they urged people to remain indoors.
 Officials also transferred hundreds of endangered Puerto Rican parrots to their shelter.